Green Terror Cichlid vs Gouramis: Complete Comparison (2026)

 Health and Lifespan Comparison

 Green Terror Cichlid has a typical lifespan of 12-15 years, while Gouramis lives approximately 4-8 years.
 Health profiles differ significantly between these fish.
-Green Terror Cichlid is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
+Green Terror Cichlid is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
 Gouramis faces its own health challenges including Dwarf Gourami Iridovirus (DGIV), Ich, Bacterial Infections.
 Green Terror Cichlid has 1 documented predispositions compared to 3 for Gouramis, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two fish based on these risk profiles.
-Prospective owners should discuss species-specific health screening with a aquatic veterinarian before making their decision.
+Prospective owners should discuss species-specific health screening with an aquatic veterinarian before making their decision.

 Best for Low-Maintenance Health